swiftlang/swift-evolution/proposals/NNNN-observability.md

 }
 ```

 The `@Published` identifies each field that participates to changes in the object, however it does not provide any differentiation for those changes.
 This means that from SwiftUI's perspective, a change to `order` effects things using `hasAccount`.
 This unfortunately means that there are additional layouts, rendering and updates created.
-The proposed API can not only reduce some of the `@Published` repetition but also simplify the SwiftUI view code too!
+The proposed API cannot only reduce some of the `@Published` repetition but also simplify the SwiftUI view code too!

 The previous example can then be written as: